-This was the first test Jarrah sweater that I made for myself, and as a result it’s probably been worn the most.
-I’m not sure if you can tell but the sleeve shape at the cap is a little different in this one, and the shoulder isn’t as dropped as the final version.
-I wasn’t super happy with it and i’m really glad that we altered the fit.
-I had actually bought this fabric to make the final pattern sample, and misjudged how much fabric I would need – which meant that by the time I had cut out one for myself I didn’t have enough left for the sample.
-I was pretty upset with myself, until I realised I had some coordinating grey sweatshirting my stash.
+This was the first test Jarrah sweater that I made for myself, and as a result, this herringbone Jarrah is probably been worn the most.
+I’m not sure if you can tell but the sleeve shape at the cap is a little different in this one, and the shoulder isn’t as dropped as in the final version.
+I wasn’t super happy with it and I’m really glad that we altered the fit.
+I had actually bought this fabric to make the final pattern sample and misjudged how much fabric I would need – which meant that by the time I had cut out one for myself I didn’t have enough left for the sample.
+I was pretty upset with myself until I realised I had some coordinating grey sweatshirting in my stash.
 We ended up cutting just the front panel of the final Jarrah sample from the herringbone knit and the rest of the sweater from the grey sweatshirting and I love how it turned out.
 Definitely one of those happy accident situations!

 The fabric was originally from KnitWit, but as I bought it back when we were developing the pattern over a year ago, I don’t believe it’s available anymore.
 The neck ribbing is also from KnitWit – I know I’ve said it a million times, but I love that they have such a big range of ribbing colours.